sungwoo106/curato/README.md

 ## Privacy & Trust

+## Privacy & Trust

-Planning a day with AI often involves sensitive personal data:
+Planning a day with AI may not involve government IDs or credit cards — but it still requires personal context:
 - Real-time location
-- Relationship or companion context (e.g., “I’m with my girlfriend”)
+- Companion or relationship type (e.g., “I’m with my girlfriend”)
 - Budget and time availability

+Even though this isn’t traditionally classified as “sensitive data,” it reveals intent, habits, emotional state, and social context: aspects of daily life users may prefer to keep private.

 Most AI services send this data to the cloud.
 **Curato doesn’t.** All reasoning and generation happens entirely on-device.

 This enables:
-- **True privacy** for sensitive decision-making
+- **True privacy** for spontaneous decisions, without outside exposure
 - **Offline functionality** in low-connectivity environments
-- **Increased user trust**, which enhances adoption
+- **Higher trust**, especially in emotionally sensitive or socially private situations

 ---